 Views along each of the two main streets are of note, particularly down Ethelbert Road, where they focus on the tower to the Lido.
-Otherwise the best views are from Ethelbert Terrace and Ethelbert Crescent, from where there are long vistas over the sea beyond the promenade, open spaces and cliff tops.
+Otherwise the best views are just outside the Conservation Area, from Ethelbert Terrace and Ethelbert Crescent, from where there are long vistas over the sea beyond the promenade, open spaces and cliff tops.
 The beach below is hidden from these views due to the height of the cliffs.
 Less appealing views can be seen at the back of the properties, which reveal modern alterations and poorly maintained facades.
+The most important views are marked on the Townscape Appraisal Map but the omission of any particular view does not mean that it is not significant.